Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## ⚠️ The Vulnerability — CWE-78 Command Injection

-The "Internal File Search Tool" was deployed with an intentional command injection flaw.
-The user-supplied `search` parameter is concatenated directly into a shell command with no sanitization, validation, or encoding.
+I deployed a tool called the "Internal File Search Tool" with an intentional command injection flaw.
+I concatenated user input directly into a shell command with zero sanitization — this is the vulnerability.

 ```php
 <?php